-Average Daily Attendance (ADA) each year of operation has ranged from 96% to our 2017-18 rate of 97%, consistently above our goal of 95%.
-In 2017-18, 8% of scholars had perfect attendance, 72% of scholars had 96% or better attendance, and 95% of scholars had 90% or better attendance.
+Average Daily Attendance (ADA) each year of operation has ranged from 96% to our 2017-18 rate of 97%.
+In 2017-18, 11% of students had perfect attendance, 62% of students had 96% or better attendance, and 89% of students had 90% or better attendance.
 (Internal database.)
 Through extensive parent education efforts, we help families understand how important consistent attendance is for their child's success, and how the habits they form at a young age will carry through their education and in the workforce.
 Our staff works to support families who may indicate challenges in maintaining timely, consistent attendance by meeting with parents and scholars after three unexcused absences or tardies.